petergridge/openweathermaphistory/README.md

 *(integer)(Optional)* the lower limit for the calculation of Day 5 factor, default 26
 >#### day5max
 *(integer)(Optional)* the upper limit for the calculation of Day 5 factor, default 30

+## Factor Calculation

+The adjustment factor is calculated based on the the cumulative rainfall for each day.
+For yesterday the cumulative value is today's (day 0) rainfall + yesterday's (day 1) rainfall.

+The lowest factor of the up to five days of rainfall is return as the state of the sensor.

+factor = 1 - ((cumulative rainfall - daymin)/(daymax - daymin))

+If the factor is less than 0 the factor is set to 0.

 ## REVISION HISTORY